 Bucklebury Church of England Primary School in Upper Bucklebury was a former National school, which may in turn have been the successor of a charity school set up in 1811 by the curate and/or lord of the manor, Winchcombe Henry Howard Hartley, for six boys and six girls, clothed and educated at his expense.
 Endownment perpetuated the school after his death.

 Four other day schools existed in Bucklebury in 1819, as well as a Dissenters’ Sunday school.

 An endowment by Lady Frances Winchcombe in the early eighteenth century paid for a number of boys to attend Thatcham school.

 The (Old) Boot, the Three Crowns, the Bladebone and the Hartley Arms appeared in the 1851 census, and were still extant in 1911.
-The Blade Bone, still in operation, was so called because its copper sign supposedly encases the bladebone of a mammoth found locally in the seventeenth century.
+The Blade Bone was so called because its copper sign supposedly encases the bladebone of a mammoth found locally in the seventeenth century.

 Other local history